-- [dspace-source] - o build.xml build file for Ant - o CHANGES Detailed list of code changes between versions - KNOWN\BUGS Known bugs in the current version - LICENSE DSpace source code license - README Obligatory basic information file - o bin/ Some shell and Perl scripts for running DSpace command-line tasks - o config/ configuration files - dspace.cfg main DSpace configuration file - dc2mods.cfg Mappings from Dublin Core metadata to MODS for the METS export - default.license default license that users must grant when submitting items - dstat.cfg, dspace.map statistical report configuration - input-forms.xml Submission UI metadata field configuration - mediafilter.cfg Media Filter configuration - news-side.html Text of the front-page news in the sidebar - news-top.html Text of the front-page news in the top box - emails/ Texts of emails sent out by the system - language-packs/ contains "dictionary files" -- Java properties files that contain user interface text in different languages - registries/ initial contents of the bitstream format registry and Dublin Core element/qualifier registry.
+- dstat.cfg, dstat.map statistical report configuration - input-forms.xml Submission UI metadata field configuration - $\ast\,$ news-side.html Text of the front-page news in the sidebar - $\ast\,$ news-top.html Text of the front-page news in the top box - emails/ Text and layout templates for emails sent out by the system - language-packs/ contains "'dictionary files"' Java properties files that contain user interface text in different languages - registries/ initial contents of the bitstream format registry and Dublin Core element/qualifier registry.
 These are only used on initial system setup, after which they are maintained in the database. - templates/ configuration files for libraries and external applications (e.g. Apache, Tomcat) are kept and edited here.
 They can refer to properties in the main DSpace configuration have a look at a couple.
-When they're updated, a command line tool fills out these files with appropriate values from dspace.cfg, and copies them to their appropriate location (hence "templates".) - etc/ miscelleanous stuff need to install DSpace that isn't really to do with system configuration - e.g. the PostgreSQL database schema, and a couple of configuration files that are used during the build process but not by the live system.
-Also contains the deployment descriptors (web.xml files) for the Web UI and OAI-PMH support .war files. - oracle/ versions of the database schema and updater SQL scripts for Oracle - jsp/ The Web UI JSPs.
-As much as possible, these are simply HTML with little bits of Java - the business code resides in the servlets - o lib/ Library JARs used by the system - README Lists the packages third-party libraries (JARs) and their use - licenses Contains the licenses associated with the JARs - src/ DSpace system source code.
+When they're updated, a command line tool fills out these files with appropriate values from dspace.cfg, and copies them to their appropriate location (hence "'templates"'.) - docs/ DSpace system documentation.
+The technical documentation for functionality, installation, configuration, etc. - etc/ miscelleanous stuff need to install DSpace that isn't really to do with system configuration e.g. the PostgreSQL database schema, and a couple of configuration files that are used during the build process but not by the live system.
+Also contains the deployment descriptors (web.xml files) for the Web UI and OAI-PMH support .war files. - $\ast\,$ oracle/ versions of the database schema and updater SQL scripts for Oracle - jsp/ The Web UI JSPs.
+As much as possible, these are simply HTML with little bits of Java the business code resides in the servlets - lib/ Library JARs used by the system - README Lists the packages third-party libraries (JARs) and their use - $\ast\,$ licenses Contains the licenses associated with the JARs - src/ DSpace system source code.
 For details on how this is laid out, see the overview page of the Javadoc.